 Content strategy is the practice of creating, governing, and measuring content that meets business goals and audience needs.
-In practice, content strategy encompasses a dizzying array of activities and deliverables, from creative ideation to research to content models and taxonomies.
-No matter what type of content strategy you practice, the key word is “strategy”: At its core, content strategy is about ensuring that content is deliberate—that it is created and deployed thoughtfully in service of a greater goal.
+In practice, it encompasses a dizzying array of activities and deliverables, from creative ideation to research to content models and taxonomies.
+No matter what type you practice, the key word is “strategy”: At its core, it is about ensuring that content is deliberate—that it is created and deployed thoughtfully in service of a greater goal.

 Too often, businesses approach content creation with the goal of churning out as much of it as possible, without regard to quality or value.
-By contrast, content strategy is about taking a step back.
+By contrast, strategy is about taking a step back.
 A content strategist must think critically, dig deep, and identify the real content need—which might be different from the initial request or what a stakeholder wants.
 And with the complex information and long sales cycles that accompany a B2B context, thinking strategically is even more crucial to ensuring that content is persuasive and user friendly.

 Taking the time to consider your strategy, create a roadmap, and define goals can make a powerful difference in the effectiveness of your B2B marketing content.« Back to Glossary Index